vertica/vertica-python/CONTRIBUTING.md

 For more usages about [tox](https://tox.readthedocs.io), see the Python documentation.

+The Github Actions [CI workflow](.github/workflows/ci.yaml) committed as part of the project will automatically run test suite through different python versions.
+These CI tests must pass before any PR will be considered.
+This CI workflow can be run on your forked repository after you enabling Github Actions on your fork.

 ## Step 5: Implement your fix or feature

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first.